-The Partnership itself is not liable for income tax under the Tax Act and is not required to file income tax returns except for annual information returns.
+The Partnership itself is generally not liable for income tax under the Tax Act and is not required to file income tax returns except for annual information returns.
+However, the Tax Act contains rules that impose an income tax on certain publicly-traded partnerships, as discussed below.
+Based on the assumptions above, the Partnership should not be subject to these rules.